 Check for new opening times and closings

 Many businesses and institutions have changed their operation hours since the pandemic started or introduced visitor limits.
 If you’re a culture vulture like me, it can make or break a trip, so it’s worth doing your research beforehand!
-As we were doing ours, we found out that one of the top positions on our bucket list, the Pergamon Museum in Berlin, sadly hasn’t reopened yet.
+As we were doing ours, we found out that one of the top places on our bucket list, the Pergamon Museum in Berlin, sadly hasn’t reopened yet.
 Thankfully, none of the other attractions we chose were affected, so we still had plenty of things to do!

 …don’t forget to have fun!